PaddlePaddle/docs/docs/install/compile/macos-compile_en.md

 8. Use the following command to install the dependencies:

+    > Install protobuf 3.1.0.

     ```
     pip3.7 install protobuf==3.1.0
     ```

     Note: We used Python3.7 command as an example above, if the version of your Python is 3.6/3.8/3.9, please change pip3.7 in the commands to pip3.6/pip3.8/pip3.9

-    > Install protobuf 3.1.0.
+    > Installing patchelf, PatchELF is a small and useful program for modifying the dynamic linker and RPATH of ELF executables.

     ```
     apt install patchelf
     ```

-    > Installing patchelf, PatchELF is a small and useful program for modifying the dynamic linker and RPATH of ELF executables.

 9. Execute cmake:

-    > For details on the compilation options, see the [compilation options table](../Tables_en.html/#Compile).
-    > Please attention to modify parameters `-DPY_VERSION` for the version of Python you want to compile with, for example `-DPY_VERSION=3.7` means the version of python is 3.7

-    * For users who need to compile the **CPU version PaddlePaddle**:
+    * For users who need to compile the **CPU version PaddlePaddle** (We currently do not support the compilation of the GPU version PaddlePaddle under MacOS):

         ```
         cmake .. -DPY_VERSION=3.7 -DWITH_GPU=OFF -DWITH_TESTING=OFF -DWITH_AVX=OFF -DCMAKE_BUILD_TYPE=Release
         ```

-        > We currently do not support the compilation of the GPU version PaddlePaddle under CentOS.
+    > For details on the compilation options, see the [compilation options table](../Tables_en.html/#Compile).

+    > Please attention to modify parameters `-DPY_VERSION` for the version of Python you want to compile with, for example `-DPY_VERSION=3.7` means the version of python is 3.7

 10. Execute compilation:

+    > Use multicore compilation

     ```
     make -j$(nproc)
     ```

-    > Use multicore compilation

 11. After compiling successfully, go to the `/paddle/build/python/dist `directory and find the generated `.whl` package:
     ```